Quick Summary: Japan Trip Prep at a Glance

 Japan Travel Cost Guide (2026 Estimates)

-💡 Pro Tip: Save 2–5% on currency conversion by using Wise for ATM withdrawals and multi-currency accounts.
-Over a 2-week trip, this saves USD 20–100 depending on your budget tier.
+💡 Pro Tip: Save 2–5% on currency conversion by using .
+Over a 2-week trip, this can save roughly USD 20–100 depending on your spending patterns and currency pair (as of April 2026).

 Q1: Do I need a visa to visit Japan?